-August 8 - 9, 2014.
-The 84th edition of the Danville Fair returns to the Green in all its glory and with all of the traditional events.
-To cap off this year’s return to the Green, there will be a tremendous fireworks display on Saturday evening.
-Click here to see our poster for additional information.
+August 7 - 8, 2015.
+The 85th edition of the Danville Fair will be held on the Green in all its glory and with all of the traditional events.
+There will be a tremendous fireworks display on Saturday evening.

 A treat for all generations.
 Selected the 2nd BEST maze in American!
 Come and join thousands of annual visitors and check out your skills at mastering this corn maze with a new design each year.
 In addition to the corn maze, there are a variety of other activities to enjoy, including a petting zoo and a smaller version of the corn maze for those not up to the challenge of the big maze.
 See our business listing.

 Joe's Pond is located in the town of Danville.
 It is right on Route 2 and its 396 acres of surface water offer a variety of activities for all ages and generations, including power boating, fishing, swimming and sailing.
 The town-owned beach is available to the public and is maintained by the West Danville Community Club.
 It is located on Route 15 at the intersection with Route 2.

 Constructed in 1832, the church today remains much as it did when first constructed.
 Lighting is provided by kerosene lamps and heat from a wood stove.
 The church reflects the post and beam construction and stone foundation of its time.
 Services are still held there on the last Sunday of each month from May through September and an advent lamplight service and carol sing in December.
 The church is also a popular place for weddings.
 The church has been deeded to the Danville Historical Society and is faithfully maintained and preserved by the Friends of the Old North Church Committee.
 Tours may be arranged by calling 802-748-4096.